Reporting a death using the Tell Us Once service

 - Driver and Vehicle Licensing Agency (DVLA): to cancel the person’s driving licence, but you’ll still need to send DVLA any registration certificates (V5C).

-If your local register office doesn’t offer the Tell Us Once service or you choose not to use it, you’ll have to let the relevant organisations know about the death yourself.
+If you don’t use the Tell Us Once service, you’ll have to let the relevant organisations know about the death yourself.
 The registrar will give you a letter and reference number to help with this.

 Sign up for Tell Us Once on gov.uk.